louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### Prevention of group B streptococcal early-onset disease in newborns: ACOG committee opinion, number 797 [^079748af].
 Obstetrics and Gynecology (2020).
 High credibility.

-Penicillin allergy risk descriptors for GBS prophylaxis—footnotes define clinical histories corresponding to risk categories used in the algorithm.
-Individuals with nonspecific, nonallergic symptom histories are described as “Individuals with a history of any of the following: nonspecific symptoms unlikely to be allergic (gastrointestinal distress, headaches, yeast vaginitis), nonurticarial maculopapular (morbilliform) rash without systemic symptoms, pruritis without rash, family history of penicillin allergy but no personal history, or patient reports history but has no recollection of symptoms or treatment.”
-High-risk features are detailed as “Individuals with a history of any of the following after administration of a penicillin: a history suggestive of an IgE-mediated event: pruritic rash, urticaria (hives), immediate flushing, hypotension, angioedema, respiratory distress or anaphylaxis; recurrent reactions, reactions to multiple beta-lactam antibiotics, or positive penicillin allergy test; or severe rare delayed-onset cutaneous or systemic reactions, such as eosinophilia and systemic symptoms/drug-induced hypersensitivity syndrome, Stevens-Johnson syndrome, or toxic epidermal necrolysis.”
+Penicillin allergy risk descriptors for GBS prophylaxis — footnotes define clinical histories corresponding to risk categories used in the algorithm.
+Individuals with nonspecific, nonallergic symptom histories are described as "Individuals with a history of any of the following: nonspecific symptoms unlikely to be allergic (gastrointestinal distress, headaches, yeast vaginitis), nonurticarial maculopapular (morbilliform) rash without systemic symptoms, pruritis without rash, family history of penicillin allergy but no personal history, or patient reports history but has no recollection of symptoms or treatment."
+High-risk features are detailed as "Individuals with a history of any of the following after administration of a penicillin: a history suggestive of an IgE-mediated event: pruritic rash, urticaria (hives), immediate flushing, hypotension, angioedema, respiratory distress or anaphylaxis; recurrent reactions, reactions to multiple beta-lactam antibiotics, or positive penicillin allergy test; or severe rare delayed-onset cutaneous or systemic reactions, such as eosinophilia and systemic symptoms/drug-induced hypersensitivity syndrome, Stevens-Johnson syndrome, or toxic epidermal necrolysis."

 ---